dovecot/documentation/docs/core/config/proxy/overview.md

 * `auth_proxy_self` setting in `dovecot.conf` can be used to specify extra IPs that are also considered to be the proxy's own IPs.

-### `proxy_always`

-Can be used with `proxy_maybe` to conditionally do proxying to specified remote host (host isn't self) or to let cluster assign a backend host (host is self).

-Basically, this setting just always sends the `proxy` extra field to login process, but not necessarily the host.

-Useful when dividing users across multiple clusters.

 ### `host=<s>`

 The destination server's IP address.